brokuene/obsystentGuide/Readme.md

 ![Alt text](img/booking1.png?raw=true "Title")

-After that you can say *Zarezerwój pokój Hotel* or *Zarezerwój pokój cztery trzy siedem* and Obsystent will create "Ad hoc" meeting in this room as you would manually do it in Outlook.
+After that you can say *Zarezerwój pokój Hotel* or *Zarezerwój pokój cztery trzydzieści siedem* and Obsystent will create "Ad hoc" meeting in this room as you would manually do it in Outlook.
 Sit down and feel comfortable, you have reservation now.

 ## SCC
 You just need say: *Zaraportuj 3 piętra*.
 Of course you can give any number.